-Face/Off: 10 Behind-The-Scenes Facts About The Nicolas Cage And John Travolta Movie
+Face/Off: 11 Behind-The-Scenes Facts About The Nicolas Cage And John Travolta Movie

 An Alternate Ending Shows John Travolta Seeing Nicolas Cage’s Face In A Mirror

 The theatrical cut of Face/Off ends with Sean Archer getting his true face back and returning home with a new addition to his family: Castor Troy’s orphaned son, Adam (David McCurley).
-This relieving conclusion is much appreciated after the high-octane insanity that precedes it, although that almost was not the case.
+This relieving conclusion is much appreciated after the high-octane insanity that precedes it, although that was almost not the case.

-An alternate ending, which can be found on YouTube, was shot in which Sean is staring at his bathroom mirror with a look of uncertainty, at which point his wife, Eve (Joan Allen), walks in and is audibly shocked to see Castor Troy’s face staring back.
-Sean looks in the mirror again to reveal his own reflection and the couple share a warm embrace.
-However, in a close-up, Sean begins to form a menacing grin.
+An alternate ending was shot in which Sean is staring at his bathroom mirror with a look of uncertainty, at which point his wife, Eve, walks in and is audibly shocked to see Troy’s face staring back.
+Sean looks in the mirror again to reveal his own reflection and the couple share a warm embrace, but, in a close-up, he begins to form a menacing grin.
+In an interview with Showbiz Cheat Sheet, Face/Off 2 scribe Simon Barrett mentions that he found the alternate ending on his Blu-ray copy of the original film and, after watching it, he and director Adam Wingard agreed not to think about it while developing the sequel as it was “unclear” to them what it really means.

-I am not sure what I like better: the “happily after ever” moment we got in the end or this Hitchcockian twist of a cliffhanger.
-In retrospect, it would have made Adam Wingard and Simon Barrett’s sequel much easier to set up.
-Then, with how rewatchable Face/Off already is on its own, does it really need a follow-up?
+I, however, would be very curious to see what the potential implications of this scrapped cliffhanger could be (is Troy still alive in Archer’s scarred psyche?), but trust that Barrett and Wingard are thinking of something even better for their upcoming follow-up.
+In the meantime, you can celebrate the 25th anniversary of the original classic by streaming Face/Off on Pluto TV.
+You can also buy or rent Face/Off on Amazon (opens in new tab), too!